 - 1. Please read the operation manual carefully before installing and operating the product. - 2.
-The PTZ630 requires a 24v AC 2A power supply.
+The PTZ645 requires a 24v AC 2A power supply.
 The rated input voltage of the camera in the PTZ is 12V!!!!
-This gets its power from the PTZ630 and does not require a separate PSU.
+This gets its power from the PTZ645 and does not require a separate PSU.
 Do not connect 24V AC to the internal camera module under any circumstances!! - 3.
 During the course of transportation, storage and installation, the product should be handled with care avoiding vibration and any weight pressure, which may cause damage to the sophisticated optical and electronic equipment inside the machine. - 4.
 Do not attempt to disassemble the camera.
 In order to prevent electric shock, do not remove screws or covers.
 There are no user-serviceable parts inside the camera. - 5.
-Always use and stick to current electrical safety standards to install and use the PTZ630.
+Always use and stick to current electrical safety standards to install and use the PTZ645.
 Use a correctly rated power supply.
 The RS-485 and video signal cables should be kept way from other high voltage equipment such as mains cables and especially fluorescent lights.
-Using an anti surge protection device is recommended to prevent damage to the PTZ630 from lightning and mains surges.
+Using an anti-surge protection device is recommended to prevent damage to the PTZ645 from lightning and mains surges.
 Damage to units by lightning or mains voltage surges is not covered under the product warranty. - 6.
-Do not operate in areas exceeding the stipulated limitations concerning temperature, humidity and power supply. - 7.
+Do not operate in areas exceeding the stipulated limitations concerning temperature, humidity and power supply.
+The camera working temperature is $-25^{\circ}\text{C} \sim +50^{\circ}\text{C}$ and humidity must be less than 90%. - 7.
 Do not aim the camera directly towards the sun or an extreme light source whether it is switched on or not.
 Do not let the camera focus on bright and stationary objects for a long time.
-Doing either of these may damage the camera. - 8.
+Doing any of these, may damage the filter on the CCD that may cause colour loss. - 8.
 Do not use strong detergents to clean the main body of the camera as these may damage the PTZ paintwork.
-Wipe dirt away with dry cloth.
-If needed a mild detergent can be used. - 9.
+Wipe dirt away with a dry cloth.
+If needed a mild detergent can be used - 9.
 Operate the PTZ camera with care avoiding shock or vibration.
 If operated incorrectly, the PTZ could be damaged. - 10.
 Ensure the PTZ is not dropped.
-The PTZ630 weighs approximately 4Kgs so never mount the unit on a structure that cannot support its weight. - 11.
+The PTZ645 weighs approximately 4Kgs so never mount the unit on a structure that cannot support its weight. - 11.
 When this unit is in use, avoid direct eye contact with the infrared lights. - 12.
 The unit's outer IR transparent cover can heat up when in use and care should be taken to ensure that this PTZ is fitted where it cannot be easily touched.
 It must also not be fitted in close proximity of any flammable materials.